Compact Disc Digital Audio: Further development

 Early CD players employed binary-weighted digital-to-analog converters (DAC), which contained individual electrical components for each bit of the DAC.
 Even when using high-precision components, this approach was prone to decoding errors.
 Another issue was jitter, a time-related defect.
-Confronted with the instability of DACs, manufacturers initially turned to increasing the number of bits in the DAC and using several DACs per audio channel, averaging their output.
+Confronted with the instability of DACs, manufacturers initially turned to increasing the number of bits in the DAC and using several DACs per audio channel, averaging their outputs.
 This increased the cost of CD players but did not solve the core problem.

-A breakthrough in the late 1980s culminated in development of the 1-bit DAC, which converts high-resolution low-frequency digital input signal into a lower-resolution high-frequency signal that is mapped to voltages and then smoothed with an analog filter.
+A breakthrough in the late 1980s culminated in the development of the 1-bit DAC, which converts high-resolution low-frequency digital input signal into a lower-resolution high-frequency signal that is mapped to voltages and then smoothed with an analog filter.
 The temporary use of a lower-resolution signal simplified circuit design and improved efficiency, which is why it became dominant in CD players starting from the early 1990s.
 Philips used a variation of this technique called pulse-density modulation (PDM), while Matsushita (now Panasonic) chose pulse-width modulation (PWM), advertising it as MASH, which is an acronym derived from their patented Multi-stAge noiSe-sHaping PWM topology.

 The CD was primarily planned as the successor to the vinyl record for playing music, rather than as a data storage medium.
 However, CDs have grown to encompass other applications.
 In 1983, following the CD's introduction, Immink and Joseph Braat presented the first experiments with erasable compact discs during the 73rd AES Convention.
 In June 1985, the computer-readable CD-ROM (read-only memory) and, in 1990, recordable CD-R discs were introduced.
 (Note: The world's first CD-R was made by the Japanese firm Taiyo Yuden Co., Ltd. in 1988 as part of the joint Philips-Sony development effort.)
 Recordable CDs became an alternative to tape for recording and distributing music and could be duplicated without degradation in sound quality.

-Other newer video formats such as DVD and Blu-ray use the same physical geometry as CD, and most DVD and Blu-ray players are backward compatible with audio CDs.
+Other newer video formats, such as DVD and Blu-ray, use the same physical geometry as CD, and most DVD and Blu-ray players are backward compatible with audio CDs.

 Peak

 CD sales in the United States peaked by 2000.
 By the early 2000s, the CD player had largely replaced the audio cassette player as standard equipment in new automobiles, with 2010 being the final model year for any car in the United States to have a factory-equipped cassette player.

-Two new formats were marketed in the 2000s designed as successors to the CD: the Super Audio CD (SACD) and DVD-Audio.
-However neither of these were adopted partly due to increased relevance of digital (virtual) music and the apparent lack of audible improvements in audio quality to most human ears.
+Two new formats were marketed in the 2000s, designed as successors to the CD: the Super Audio CD (SACD) and DVD-Audio.
+However, neither of these was adopted, partly due to the increased popularity of music downloads and the apparent lack of audible improvements in audio quality to most human ears.
 These effectively extended the CD's longevity in the music market.